msk2k01/Powershell-Tools/README.md

 # Powershell-Tools
 This repository is a showcase of PowerShell scripts I've written that I use on a semi-regular basis.
-Scripts my be added or removed to this repository based on what I am currently using at the time.
+Scripts my be added to or removed from this repository, based on what I am currently using at the time.

 # Script Descriptions